 If implemented in the future, Plan-proposed streetscape improvements would be visible from public and private lots in the vicinity.
 From nearby residences and businesses, the improved streetscapes could change views of surrounding streets.
 However, because no major large-scale (tall and bulky) above-grade structures or elements are proposed, substantial obstruction of views from nearby public and/or private lots is not anticipated.
 Although some reduced private views may be an unavoidable consequence of the Proposed Project and would be an undesirable change for those individuals affected, the change in views would not exceed that commonly expected in an urban setting.
-As discussed above, the Proposed Project would not substantially degrade or obstruct scenic views from public areas and project-related impacts on private views would be limited.
+As discussed above, the Proposed Project-related impacts on private views would be limited.